ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

 - `Xcm`: A type exposing XCM APIs for cross-chain interactions.
 - `PalletId`: The unique identifier for this pallet.
 - `ParaId`: The parachain ID of the consumer chain.
-- `AssetHubFee`: The asset ID used for paying subscription fees.
+- `MaxIdnXcmFees`: The maximum amount of fees to pay for the execution of a single XCM message sent to the IDN chain, expressed in the IDN asset.
 - `WeightInfo`: Weight functions for benchmarking.

 ## Usage